Beyond Visual Line of Sight (BVLOS) drones.

 Enabling drones to fly beyond the visual line of sight for asset inspection.

-UK Power Networks spends almost £1m per year on flying helicopters to inspect the overhead network.
-Drones are cheaper to run, however current regulation prevents them from being flown beyond the visual line of sight.
-This project aims develop an acceptable means of demonstrating save BVLOS operations that can be approved by the Civil Aviation Authority.
+Above and Beyond trialled using drones instead of helicopters to safely and quickly inspect the overhead electricity network.
+Current regulations, however, prevent drones from being flown beyond the visual line of sight (BVLOS); this project aimed to develop an acceptable means of demonstrating safe BVLOS operations that could be approved by the Civil Aviation Authority.

-The project has not been tried before due to regulatory constraints.
-The UK Government, Department for Transport and Civil Aviation Authority have acknowledged recently that BVLOS drone operations must be accommodated and have backed this project as a key ‘Pathfinder’, with the Transport Systems Catapult as the project’s Pathfinder representative.
+The project had not been tried before due to regulatory constraints.
+The UK Government, Department for Transport and Civil Aviation Authority (CAA) have acknowledged that BVLOS drone operations could bring benefits and originally backed this project as a key ‘Pathfinder’, with the Transport Systems Catapult as the project’s Pathfinder representative.

-The main learning expected to be developed during this project is as follows:
+The main learning developed during this project was as follows:

 The research also found that future benefits of BVLOS drone flight could include: